ika-rwth-aachen/robotkube/README.md

 The approach combines **Kubernetes** with the **Robot Operating System (ROS)** and our developed software, an **event detector** and an **application manger** for Kubernetes.

-**WARNING**: The Docker images on which this repository relies are not available on Docker Hub yet.
-We will make them available in the coming days.
-If you are reviewing our work and need the images, please contact us directly.

 ## Paper and Citation

 We hope our paper, data and code can help in your research.
 If this is the case, please cite our paper and give this repository a star ⭐.
 Citation details will follow after the publication of the paper.
 It is currently under review.